 Although some may say he is not a classic monster, Eddie thought this would be a cool addition to the collection.
 Alex from A Clockwork Orange is an ultraviolent thug with his bowler hat and exaggerated eye makeup.

-" There was me, that is Alex, and my three droogs, that is Pete, Georgie, and Dim, and we sat in the Korova Milkbar trying to make up our rassoodocks what to do with the evening."
+" There was me, that is Alex, and my three droogs, that is Pete, Georgie,

 (A Clockwork Orange, 1971)